All Episodes

 They think they're the smartest people in the room, and since they can't figure it out, it had to be a coincidence or an accident.

-David Liu, a professor of chemistry and chemical biology at Harvard says, My expectation is that we'll be able to reduce this to a very simple series of logical events that could have taken place with no divine intervention.
+David Liu, a professor of chemistry and chemical biology at Harvard, says, my expectation is that we'll be able to reduce this to a very simple series of logical events that could have taken place with no divine intervention.

-The origin of life in the universe initiative still in its early stages, scientists told the Boston Sunday Globe.
+The origin of life in the universe initiative is still in its early stages, scientists told the Boston Sunday Globe.

-Harvard has told the research team to make plans for adding faculty members and a collection of multimillion dollar facilities.
+Harvard has told the research team to make plans for adding faculty members and a collection of multi-million dollar facilities.

 Harvard has not been seen as a leader in origins of life research, but the university's vast resources could change that perception.